kOstovic/CoffeeMachine/cmd/CoffeeMachineRestApiV3/README.md

 CoffeeMachine Rest API implementation in GoLang used for learning GoLang.

 ## Endpoints
+Administrator endpoints are protected with Bearer token that you can get with /coffeemachine/login endpoint with login from pre-seeded account at startup from config.yaml

 CoffeeMachine has endpoint:
 >
+> - to get bearer token used in authorized only endpoints
+>  - /coffeemachine/login
 > - for initializing
 >  - /coffeemachine
 > - for checking status of ingredient and updating Ingredient model